BillJr99/Ursinus-CS173/_pages/Labs/Searching/lab-droplow.md

-arr.add(x) // appends the value x - you'll use this one in your generateRandomArray function! arr.remove(i) // remove the item at index i arr.toString() // this lets you print the array values in a System.out.println statement! arr.size() // this returns the number of elements in the array
+arr.add(x) // appends the value x - you'll use this one in your generateRandomArray function! arr.remove(i) // remove the item at index i arr.toString() // this lets you print the array values in a System.out.println statement! arr.size() // this returns the number of elements in the array, which is equivalent to arr.length for a traditional array
 ```

 Return the `ArrayList` you just created, and now you can generate random values from your `main` function!